 Also, make sure:

-- You use correct plugins – like Yoast SEO and MonsterInsights.
+- You use the correct plugins – like Yoast SEO and MonsterInsights.

 - Remove unused themes and plugins